-Learn how to make this easy Challah recipe and impress your family for any Jewish holiday.
+Learn how to make this easy Kosher Challah Bread recipe and impress your family for any Jewish holiday.
 If you end up with leftovers, you can also use it for bread pudding the next day.

 Challah, also known as Jewish egg bread, is an enriched yeast bread that is very straightforward to make.
 As far as bread making goes, this is an easy Challah recipe to follow and only takes a couple of hours.
 There is minimal kneading involved and no fussy techniques.